paulipa/sico-wiki/community/rules-and-requirements.md

 - **Spamming any communication channels with repeating content** such as advertising your contracts.
 This includes HyperNet Relay offers.
 - **Shooting or killing any partner corporation members with blue standings** outside coalition raised PvP events is not allowed.
 This is limited to blue standings and does not apply on partners with neutral standings.
 - **Ganking of partner corporation members or providing possible gank locations** for third party gankers.
 Ganking is allowed against players that are not part of any of the partner corporations.
-- **Unfriendly or immature attitudes against all community members** is not allowed.
-While this rule is not applied on players that are not part of our community you should always aim to keep the level of your attitude with within good manners.

 - **Begging for money or items** intentionally and repeatedly.

 # Changing coalition corporations